-We need parks – now more than ever – as parks and green open space are essential for our physical, mental, and spiritual well-being.
-County health officers have affirmed that spending time in parks is necessary for health promotion, disease prevention, and mental stress relief. (see video on right).
-Current state and local “Stay-at-Home” orders allow for “outdoor recreation activities” as an “essential activity” as long as social distancing requirements are followed.
+The pandemic has shown us very clearly that we need parks – now more than ever – as parks and green open space are essential for our physical, mental, and spiritual well-being.
+County health officers have affirmed that spending time in parks is necessary for health promotion, disease prevention, and mental stress relief. (see video in this section and below).
+Current state and local “Shelter-in-Place” orders allow for “outdoor recreation activities” as an “essential activity” as long as social distancing requirements are followed.

 To limit unsafe overcrowding and maintain social distancing, the Park District has temporarily closed some parks and parking lots/staging areas until further notice.
 However, most parks and trails remain accessible for walking, hiking, biking, and horseback riding.